CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/AdapterHostEthInterface.md

 `func (o *AdapterHostEthInterface) HasRegisteredDevice() bool`

 HasRegisteredDevice returns a boolean if a field has been set.

+### GetStandbyVethernet

+`func (o *AdapterHostEthInterface) GetStandbyVethernet() NetworkVethernetRelationship`

+GetStandbyVethernet returns the StandbyVethernet field if non-nil, zero value otherwise.

+### GetStandbyVethernetOk

+`func (o *AdapterHostEthInterface) GetStandbyVethernetOk() (*NetworkVethernetRelationship, bool)`

+GetStandbyVethernetOk returns a tuple with the StandbyVethernet field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStandbyVethernet

+`func (o *AdapterHostEthInterface) SetStandbyVethernet(v NetworkVethernetRelationship)`

+SetStandbyVethernet sets StandbyVethernet field to given value.

+### HasStandbyVethernet

+`func (o *AdapterHostEthInterface) HasStandbyVethernet() bool`

+HasStandbyVethernet returns a boolean if a field has been set.

+### GetVethernet

+`func (o *AdapterHostEthInterface) GetVethernet() NetworkVethernetRelationship`

+GetVethernet returns the Vethernet field if non-nil, zero value otherwise.

+### GetVethernetOk

+`func (o *AdapterHostEthInterface) GetVethernetOk() (*NetworkVethernetRelationship, bool)`

+GetVethernetOk returns a tuple with the Vethernet field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVethernet

+`func (o *AdapterHostEthInterface) SetVethernet(v NetworkVethernetRelationship)`

+SetVethernet sets Vethernet field to given value.

+### HasVethernet

+`func (o *AdapterHostEthInterface) HasVethernet() bool`

+HasVethernet returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)